• Skip to primary navigation

 Tub or Shower - The next area to clean often in a dorm room is the tub or shower.
 Using a shower cleaning daily will maintain the space but cleaning it at least once a week with a disinfectant cleaner.
 I prefer the foaming ones.

-Floors - Usually, there aren't rugs on the floors in dorms, but if you do have area rugs, be sure to shake them into a trash can to get rid of the dust.
+Floors - Typically, there are no rugs (affiliate link) on the floors in dorms.
+However, if you do have area rugs (affiliate link), be sure to shake them into a trash can (affiliate link) to remove the dust.
 If you really want to shake it out, ask your RA if you can shake it outside the building and where to do that.

 Cleaning the floors can be done using Swifter wet pads or another all-purpose floor cleaner.